HOW TO DETECT BREAST CANCER

 There are many ways breast cancer can be detected.
 These include:

 - Magnetic Resonance Imaging (MRI)

 However, it is important to be ‘breast aware’ and keep a look out for any changes in the breast.

-DETECTION AND SCREENING METHODS
+BREAST CANCER DETECTION & SCREENING METHODS

 A clinical breast examination involves a thorough physical examination of your whole breast area done by a healthcare professional.
 This includes breasts, nipples, armpits and the collarbone.
 You will also be asked about your personal and family history of breast cancer, and if you have noticed any changes in your breasts.